-Many Canadian nationalists lament endlessly US media and cultural influences.
-Since the early introduction of radio in Canada, there has been a constant concern about the US media spillover into Canadian homes, theaters, and minds.
-Yet as media giants become more concerned about and focused on global markets and profitability, Canada has increasingly welcomed filmmaking by Hollywood movie studios and US television networks.
+Many Canadian nationalists are worried about US media and cultural influences.
+Since the early introduction of radio in Canada, there has been a constant concern about US media spillover into Canadian homes, theaters, and minds.
+Yet as media giants become more concerned with and focused on global markets and profitability, Canada has increasingly welcomed film-making by Hollywood movie studios and US television networks.
 Montreal, Toronto, and Vancouver are prime locations for US companies producing movies and television series.
-These productions create thousands of jobs annually and contribute millions to the Canadian economy.
+These productions create thousands of jobs annually and contribute millions of dollars to the Canadian economy.
 Canada, as the core nation physically closest to the leading core nation, the United States, has to accept the growing role that US, particularly Hollywood, studios play in its economy, employment, and culture.
 As media costs escalate, particularly for leading stars, Canada begins to look like Hollywood North.
-A Maclean's (Canada's weekly newsmagazine) Special Report entitled "Northern Exposure" sums up the situation like this: "Stars want good roles, studios want to save money and create good entertainment.
-By filming in the Great White North, they can have it all."25
+A special report by Maclean's (Canada's weekly news magazine) entitled "Northern Exposure" sums up the situation: "Stars want good roles, studios want to save money and create good entertainment.
+By filming in the Great White North, they can have it all."29

-Finally, although there is not much specific empirical media research26 with a world system theory focus, one notable exception is a study by Kyungmo Kim and George Barnett.
-Their article, "The Determinants of International News Flow: A Network Analysis,"27 is a good example of the utility of world system theory.
+Finally, although there is not much specific empirical media research30 with a world system theory focus, one notable exception is a study by Kyungmo Kim and George Barnett.
+Their article, "The Determinants of International News Flow: A Network Analysis,"31 is a good example of the utility of world system theory.
 They apply both world system and dependency theories.
-Following a detailed examination of international news flow across 132 nations, they conclude, "[T]he findings of this research reveal the inequality in international news flow between the core and periphery.
+Following a detailed examination of international news flow across 132 nations, they conclude: "the findings of this research reveal the inequality in international news flow between the core and periphery.
 The Western industrialized countries are at the center, dominating international news flow.
-Most African, Asian, Latin American, and Oceania countries are at the periphery."28 Based on a regression analysis of their data, they further conclude:
+Most African, Asian, Latin American, and Oceania countries are at the periphery."32 Based on a regression analysis of their data, they further conclude:

 This center-periphery structure of the international news flow network has two implications for communication dependency.
 First, Western industrialized countries are at the position in which they produce and sell international news.
 In contrast, the peripheral countries consume and depend on their information from the core countries.
-One way this happens is through the maintenance of historical colonial relationships.29
+One way this happens is through the maintenance of historical colonial relationships.33

 The authors point out that not much truly global research on international news flow has been undertaken for a variety of structural reasons; this study is a major exception.
-In 2008 Barnett and others produced another empirical piece with a world system framework titled, "The Structure of International Aid flows and Global News."
-After examining AFP (Agence France Presse), AP (Associated Press), CNN, and Reuters concerning coverage, countries mentioned, and the flow of aid they conclude: "The results indicate that global news coverage is significantly related to aid allocations and relations.
-Recipient countries with a high level of news coverage receive more aid and have more international relations than those with less coverage."30
+In 2008 Barnett and others produced another empirical piece with a world system framework entitled "The Structure of International Aid Flows and Global News."
+After examining Agence France Presse (AFP), Associated Press (AP), CNN, and Reuters in terms of coverage, countries mentioned, and the flow of aid, they concluded: "The results indicate that global news coverage is significantly related to aid allocations and relations.
+Recipient countries with a high level of news coverage receive more aid and have more international relations than those with less coverage."34

-A similar twist is reported by Clifford Bob in his book, The Marketing of Rebellion: Insurgents, Media, and International Activism (2005).31 After examining 45 activists and NGO leaders he concludes aid goes to those with the most media skills and not necessarily the needlest or most worthy.
+A similar twist is reported by Clifford Bob in his book The Marketing of Rebellion: Insurgents, Media, and International Activism.35 After examining 45 activists and NGO leaders he concludes that aid goes to those with the most media skills and not necessarily the neediest or most worthy.
 Getting face time on CNN or the BBC is priceless for an NGO spokesperson during a crisis.
 Coverage does count.
 Bob claims that there is a Darwinian struggle for scarce resources among NGOs.
 Those needed resources could be money, media exposure, or relief aid.